- Trends in last-mile delivery are being driven by the expansion of e-commerce.

 The excitement of new trends draws in new customers, as they want something extra with their parcel deliveries to give an extra rating.
 So, the last mile logistics companies need to constantly upgrade their quality and make use of technological trends for growth.

 If you wish to compete with big e-commerce giants such as Walmart and Amazon, switching to a route planning software is a must.
 That’s where Upper comes to the rescue and releases the overload of manual tasks.
 You can perform one-click dispatch of routes, schedule routes in advance, take proof of delivery, and manage related tasks with ease.
-Try the 7-day free trial today.
+Try the 30 days free trial today.